gw-ospo/jupyter-book-template/README.md

 ### Customizing

 There are a number of opportunities to customize the book configuration via the ["_config.yml" file](/example-book/_config.yml) (for example, updating the logo).
-The sidebar navigation can be customized via the "_toc.yml" file.
-See [Jupyter Book Configuration Reference](https://jupyterbook.org/customize/config.html) for more details.
+The sidebar navigation can be customized via the ["_toc.yml" file](/example-book/_toc.yml).
+See the [Jupyter Book Configuration Reference](https://jupyterbook.org/customize/config.html) for more details.

 Also customize the content for your book, adding new markdown and notebook files to your book directory, as desired.